johnmahlon/Coffee-Ratio/README.md

 # Coffee-Ratio

+UPDATE: I have decided to work on this app again to learn SwiftUI.
+If you'd like to see the progress, checkout the development branch.

 This is an open source app made to help home brewers brew their coffee by calculating a the grams of water needed, and run a timer all in the same screen.